belkhoumali-Ahmed-Abdelmounaim/Data_Sage/README.md

 ## 🤔 What is DataSage?

+DataSecho.
+2>.gitignore

-DataSage is an AI-driven tool designed to help users analyze and extract insights from their CSV data files effortlessly.
+age is an AI-driven tool designed to help users analyze and extract insights from their CSV data files effortlessly.
 Just upload your CSV file, and start a chat with DataSage.
 Ask questions, get predictions, and explore your data like never before!

 ## 🛠 How it Works